tenex/rails-assets/README.md

 This will create `rails-assets-NAME-VERSION.gem` file.

-You can remove this component by issuing:
+You can remove this component by:

 ```sh
 bin/rake 'component:destroy[jquery,2.0.3]'